elbertChao/strawberryWeb/README.md

-# 🍓 Strawberry Ripeness & Disease Detection Web App
+# 🍓 BerryVision (A Strawberry Ripeness & Disease Detection Web App)
 AI-Powered Full-Stack Web Application for Monitoring Strawberry Health This project provides an AI-driven web application that helps farmers analyze strawberry ripeness and detect diseases using machine learning models.
 It consists of a Next.js frontend and a Flask backend, integrating a trained model for image segmentation.